 Trattoria Pomo D'Oro

-I prefer Pomo D'Oro during the evenings because at lunchtime the place is often overrun by business people from the nearby financial district.
+Note that Pomo D'Oro is more enjoyable in the evenings as it's often overrun by business people from the nearby financial district at lunchtime.
 All in all, reliable Italian food and a friendly service rightfully make Pomo D'oro one of, if not the most sought-after restaurants in Budapest.
 Reservations are an absolute must.